rehierl/node-tree-outliner/1-basics/1-2-hierarchy-of-sets.md

 Set B is said to be **(loosely) embedded** into set A because B is a strict subset of A.

-Note that, similar to the "contains" definition, this "embedded" definition needs to be understood to represent a loose definition.
-As before, qualifiers can be used in order to distinguish both notions.
-However, "strict subset" means "has more elements than" and "strictly embedded into" means "is an element of" in addition to "strict subset".
+Note that similar as before, the "loose" definition is with regards to B being a subset of A and A having one or more additional elements.
+In contrary to that, the "strict" counterpart is that B would have to be an element of A in addition to A having one or more additional elements.

 * B is loosely embedded into A.
 * B is strictly embedded into D.

 Note that A can not be said to be embedded into itself.
+That is, A is neither loosely nor strictly embedded into itself.

 **CLARIFICATION**
 Set C is said to **overlap** set E.